Living On Campus

 - Houseware Needs: CORT provides necessities for a quick and seamless adjustment to your new home for smoother assimilation.

-For more information, go to EducationSales@cort.com or call (512) 900-6898.
+For more information, you can call +1 (512) 900-6904.

 Things to Know When Renting an Apartment

 Most landlords (managers of rental property) require both personal visits and the signing of a lease (a type of housing contract).
 You might also want to look at Questions To Ask Before Renting An Apartment.
 Be prepared to pay the first month’s rent and security deposit, which is often equal to a whole month’s rent.
 If you do not have a U.S. Social Security Number or credit history, the security deposit may be larger.
-You may also need to pay deposits for utilities, such as telephone and electricity.
+You may also need to pay deposits for utilities, such as internet and electricity.
 Most apartments are not furnished, so remember to budget for furniture as well as household and kitchen items.

 Most students who live off campus purchase a car.
 The public transportation system in Tampa, and for most places in the United States, is very limited.
 Although bus service is available, buses do not run late in the evening, which may affect students with night classes.
 Taxis are expensive, and there are few apartments within walking distance of the University.
 If you buy a car, there will be additional costs such as automobile insurance (expensive for persons under 25 years of age), maintenance and annual license tags.
-(For information on how to obtain a driver's license, go to: https://www.ut.edu/international/services).

 Roommates

-If you are looking for a roommate, please note that UT does not have an off-campus roommate matching service.
+If you are looking for a roommate, please note that UTampa does not have an off-campus roommate matching service.
 Here are some ways to connect with other students who may also be interested in finding roommates:

 - Ask the leasing agent/landlord if he/she is aware of other individuals looking for a roommate.